-Because of the highly competitive nature of some markets in which we operate, we may have difficulty raising customer prices to offset increases in costs of raw materials.
+The markets for many of our products are now increasingly global and highly competitive, especially in terms of quality, price and service.
+Due to the highly competitive nature of some markets in which we operate, we may have difficulty raising customer prices to offset increases in the costs of raw materials.
 For example, the U.S. medical oxygen cylinder market has a number of dedicated producers with excess capacity, making it very difficult for us to raise customer prices to offset aluminum cost increases.
-In addition, rising aluminum prices could lead to the development of alternative products that use lower-cost materials, which could become favored by end-market users.
+In addition, rising aluminum costs could lead to the development of alternative products that use lower cost materials, which could become favored by end-market users.

-In recent years, we have also experienced increased competition from developing markets where manufacturers may benefit from lower labor costs.
+We also experience competition from developing markets where manufacturers may benefit from lower labor costs.
 We are also affected by Western-based competitors that have chosen to relocate production to Asia to take advantage of lower labor costs.
 Competitors with operations in these regions may be able to produce goods at a relatively lower cost, which may enable them to offer highly competitive selling prices.